 Thousands of sites get hacked and data is

 If any of the freelancer sites suffer a security breach, the hackers will have access to any data which is not encrypted, which includes all those login details that clients have entered in the chat with their freelancers.
 Not forgetting that the support staff can also read all your discussions as well, so any dishonest support agent could simply lift your login details and use them for illicit purposes.

 Sadly there are also a lot of unscrupulous freelancers out there too, who will intentionally do damage to your systems in order to generate more work for themselves, or may seek revenge in the event of a dispute or disagreement.

-I have had several jobs cleaning up after such situations and have found all kinds of back doors, insecure plugins, malware and extraneous logins which presumably had been created by other freelancers.
+I have had many jobs cleaning up after such situations and have found all kinds of back doors, insecure plugins, malware and extraneous logins that presumably had been created by other freelancers.

 SECURITY GOOD PRACTICES

 Ideally, you should find a single reliable freelancer/company who you are happy with and stick with them, rather than hiring a different freelancer each time.
 Not only is this better for security, but using multiple freelancers can also cause other problems as they are oblivious to what work their predecessor has done, and so will often break or undo each other’s work.